-Hoi An is not only well-known for the Old Town but also the traditional handcraft villages those, for a long time, have been serving the needs of the people on carpentry, pottery, physic, gardening and lantern making.
+Hoi An is not only well-known for the Old Town but also the traditional handicraft villages which have been serving the needs of the people on carpentry, pottery, physic, gardening and lantern making for a long time.

-Kim Bong Carpentry Village: located at Cam Kim district, on the side of Hoi An river, Kim Bong carpentry village has a long and well earned reputation with high-skilled carpentry craftsmen.
-Originated from north Vietnam, the carpentry style and technique are a unique combination which is extracted from Champa, Chinese and Japanese cultures.
+Located at Cam Kim district, on the side of Hoi An river, Kim Bong carpentry village has a long and well-earned reputation with high-skilled carpentry craftsmen.
+Originated from North Vietnam, the carpentry style and technique are a unique combination which is extracted from Champa, Chinese and Japanese cultures.
 The products produced in Kim Bong village are known for their very artistic and philosophical beauty.
 Most of the houses in the Old Town were carved and designed by Kim Bong carpenters.

 Thanh Ha Pottery Village

 The village has a nearly a 500-year-old history which pretty much guaranteed on the handicraft quality.
 Started from the 16th century, the village throve together with Hoi An in 17th-18th centuries when the town was the most famous harbour in Southeast Asia.
 Pottery products of Thanh Ha village are made of the clay from Thu Bon river, light yet strong.
 Besides pottery products, Thanh Ha craftsmen also provided terracotta tiles for Hoi An old houses.
 Come to Thanh Ha village today, you will see and learn more on the process of making pottery, even try to make some by yourself.
 From 2015, a Terracotta Park was opened in Thanh Ha with an area of 6,000 meters square, all made of bricks and terracotta.

 Admission: 15,000VND/person/day.
 Free guide for a group of 8 people or more.

 Phuoc Kieu Bronze-casting Village